Cebu

 Beyond Cebu City: Island Destinations Worth Exploring

 Malapascua Island — At the northern tip of Cebu, Malapascua is renowned for thresher shark diving — one of the few places in the world where you can reliably see these magnificent creatures.
-It’s a bit of a trek from Cebu City heading north, but it’s firmly on my list.
+It’s a bit of a trek from Cebu City heading north, but it’s firmly on our list.

 The Bottom Line